SauceFrank/SauceAppiumSample/README.md

     // If using the EU DC
     mvn clean install -DtestngXmlFile=testng_appium_ios_web.xml -Dregion=eu

-The tests will be executed on a iPhone 8.
+The tests will be executed on on an any available iPhone device
 > NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

 ## Run Native App tests on Sauce Labs Android Emulators